-Yes, members who were due to come off Status Hold from 31 March 2020 to 28 February 2021 will be eligible for Qantas' 12-months status extensions in light of the coronavirus pandemic.
+Yes, members who are due to come off Status Hold between 31 January 2023 to 30 June 2023 will be eligible for Qantas' 12-months status extensions in light of the coronavirus pandemic.

 How does Qantas Status Hold compare to Velocity's Parental Pause?

 The parental pause policies of the Velocity program and the Qantas Frequent Flyer program have a few main differences:

 - Qantas' Status Hold goes for 18 months, while Velocity's Parental Pause goes for 6 months initially.
 However, your Velocity status will be maintained for a further 12 months after Parental Pause ends, which makes it equal to Qantas.